 And so, my confidence has come through the walking of other’s shoes.
 The stride of their pride, and the risks they have taken to make the messages they believed in made clear.
 Without those risks – they would not be where they were.
 I told them the risk I took in leaving everything in America behind.
 I did not believe I could make it to S. Africa, and yet here I was , standing in a room before them, encouraging their hearts – Because God chose me.

 I told them how I was chosen , the opposition I came up against, and how I still made it to speak to them.
 It took loads of faith.
 Not just mine… but others.
-The n I turned the page and told them I came on the backs of my ancestors.
-And I knew I had to get to Africa because they were the dream I had set out to be.
+Then I turned the page, and told them I came on the backs of my ancestors.
+And I knew I had to get to Africa because it was home.
+Home of my identity.
+And I told them how privileged they were to be in touch with the honor of being home.
+And living “at home”. they were the dream I had set out to be.
 The dream of knowing and believing I had to return to my ancestors place of residence, and “be that Queen.”

 The queen that spoke largely to my destiny and my significance, and the queen that I studied about – and who had lived here in Africa, long before them.

 Yes, they were surprised they were my inspiration.